USS ROOSEVELT DDG 80

 April 2, USS Roosevelt moored at Khalifa Bin Salman Port (KBSP) in Hidd, Bahrain, for a brief port call; Inport KBSP again from May 2-6.

-May 24, The Roosevelt recently entered the Red Sea in support of annual multinational exercise Eager Lion 2014.
-Inport Eilat, Israel, from June 8-12; Transited Strait of Hormuz northbound on June 2?.
+May 18, The Roosevelt recently arrived in Jeddah, Saudi Arabia, to participate in exercise Indigo Serpent; Inport Eilat, Israel, from June 8-12; Transited Strait of Hormuz northbound on June 2?.

 June 30, Cmdr.
 Jason S. Reller relieved Cmdr.
 Frankie J. Clark as the 10th CO of DDG 80 during a change-of-command ceremony on board the ship at KBSP, Bahrain.

 July 6, USS Roosevelt departed Khalifa Bin Salman Port after a week-long upkeep.